×

 Causes of Scoliosis

 Clear causes exist for some forms of scoliosis.
-These curves are divided into structural and nonstructural categories by doctors.
+These curves are divided into structural and nonstructural categories.

 • The spine seems to be curled but functions normally in nonstructural scoliosis.